 Meal Share Food Rescue & Repack

 In 1995, Hoosier Hills Food Bank started a prepared food rescue project called Meal Share.
-Since then, Meal Share has collected more than a half million pounds of food from about 70 donors.
+Since then, Meal Share has collected nealry a million pounds of food from about 80 donors.

 The concept of Meal Share is to safely capture prepared food from restaurants, catering businesses and other food preparation entities and distribute it to families in need through approved HHFB partner agencies.
-The end result is a program that has helped provide nearly 4,000 pounds of healthy nutritious food each month to those in need.
+The end result is a program that has helped provide over 5,000 pounds of healthy nutritious food each month to those in need.

 Meal Share complies with applicable food safety regulations that protect HHFB, the donor, and the end user families.
 Safe-serv trained staff collect food in our refrigerated van with attention to appropriate containers and labeling.
 Some food is distributed directly to soup kitchens and some is repacked into family-sized portions and frozen for distribution by agencies.

-Generous Meal Share Donors Include: Avers Pizza, Bloomington Hospital, Hoosier Room, Longhorn Steakhouse, MCCSC Schools, Olive Garden, Pizza Hut, Terry's Banquets and Catering, Tudor Room/Sodexo.
+Generous Meal Share Donors Include: Avers Pizza, Bloomington Hospital, Hoosier Room, Longhorn Steakhouse, MCCSC Schools, Pizza Hut, Terry's Banquets and Catering, Tudor Room/Sodexo.
 See Annual Report for additional donors.